- Swedish Railway Models

 In Sweden (as much as the rest of Scandinavia), loco sheds are mostly circular buildings around a turntable.
 As models, these can be quite bulky, but if space will permit, they’re worth fitting in for the right atmosphere!

-- Faller has produce a 3-track roundhouse, which appears to have a smaller profile than others available.
+- Faller has produced a 3-track roundhouse, which appears to have a smaller profile than others available.
 There is also a 3-track extension available.

 - Heljan produced a 3-track roundhouse and a 3-track add-on kit to go with it.
-Heljan also produced a double-track straight engine-shed, and a single track loco shed.
+Heljan also produced a double-track straight loco shed, and a single track loco shed.

 - Kibri has produced a 3-track roundhouse and single track add-ons.